mstocco/mariostoc.co/content/traininglog/20230423-challenge2023-9weeksout.md

 <!----->
 #### LATE AFTERNOON RIDE

 I took the new TT Bike for a spin up to _Tulista Park_ in _Sidney_.
 No particular pace or effort, just having fun and riding as much as I could in the aerobars.

 There was a few times when I was on it a bit.
 The long stretch south of _Cy Hampton Park_ I tried to reel in a guy on an e-bike;  sadly he turned off on a side street before I caught him.
 Then there was a young guy on a gravel bike that felt the need to wheel suck.
 I tucked in and dropped him.

-My left QL is going to need some addressing as I ride in aero more.
+My left QL is going to need some addressing as I ride in aero more; it had moments of stiffness north of _Mt Newton X-Road_ and on the way back.

 <!---->
 ## THURSDAY APR 27 ☀️